Story

 Succession: Oldest son

-House Bedrock is acknowledged for their fierce fighters, and their enemies rarely stand long against them.
-The secluded mountains and the cold make them a hardy and quite wild people.
+ouse Bedrock is acknowledged for their fierce fighters, and their enemies rarely stand long against them.
+The secluded mountains and cold make them a hard people and quite wild.
 They are often the centre of the feast when great houses gather, being loud and demanding attention.
 Their strong liquors are unbearable to consume for most.
 They have been lured into the war since they hate Victor Redmoor.
-Lord Bedrock is a former Oakleaf who was chased out of his lands, Starsmoor, in the Queenland, when Victor Redmoor came to power.
+Lord Bedrock is a former Oakleaf who was chased out of his lands, Starsmoor, when Victor Redmoor came to power.

 House Lynx